Benign Prostatic Hyperplasia (cont.)

 - Find a local Urologist in your town

-- The treatment of BPH is usually reserved for men with significant symptoms.
+- Medical treatment of BPH is usually reserved for men who have significant symptoms.
+The available drugs include

 Viewers share their comments